 Underwater mortgages weren’t the only problem homeowners faced during the Great Recession.
 An untold number of people also lost their houses simply because they signed on the dotted line without understanding what the heck their mortgage entailed.

 The moral of the story is to always understand what you’re signing up for.
 It’s not enough to know what your monthly payment is today.
-You also need to ask if the interest rate can change and, if so, when and by how much it will increase.

 If you’re not comfortable with the loan terms or don’t understand them, it’s better to walk away than to make an expensive and potentially life-altering mistake.